Odour nuisance guidance

 Spreading is recognised as standard agricultural practice and odour must be expected from time to time.
-However, spreading should always be undertaken in accordance with the best practice guidance given in the DEFRA Code of Good Agricultural Practice, subsection 5.4 (PDF: 1.2Mb / 125 pages).
+However, spreading should always be undertaken in accordance with the best practice guidance given in the Code of Good Agricultural Practice on Department of Agriculture, Environment and Rural Affairs website.

 The guidance advices about the weather conditions that would be appropriate for spreading, days and times to avoid, and the need for the land to be cultivated soon after spreading.

 If we become aware of unacceptable odours produced by spreading agricultural materials, an officer will investigate the source to ensure that the Code of Practice is being complied with.

 We will not usually consider complaints unless the odour persists for at least 24 hours after spreading has been completed.